Artech00/Programming-Principles-and-Practice-Using-CPP_3rd-Edition/README.md

 - **🔁 Review System:** **Daily recaps + weekly mini-projects.**

 ---
+## Opening Project Markdown Files(`.md files`) in Obsidian(note-taking app)

+For the best experience when viewing and editing current project's Markdown files (organized in directories like `week1/day1/filename.md`), I recommend using the [Obsidian](https://obsidian.md/) note-taking app.

+### Steps to Open a .md File in Obsidian

+1. **Download Obsidian:**
+   - Visit the [Obsidian Download Page](https://obsidian.md/) and download the installer for your operating system.

+2. **Install Obsidian:**
+   - Run the installer and follow the on-screen instructions.

+3. **Create or Open a Vault:**
+   - Launch Obsidian.
+   - Choose to create a new vault or open an existing one.
+   - In our case to work with your project files, select **"Open folder as vault"**.
+   - Navigate to the folder containing your files (e.g., the directory `week1/day1/`).
+   - Click **"Select Folder"** to open the vault, that's it!

 ## **📆 Week 1 – Fundamentals (Chapters 1-7, Pages 1-216)**
 💡 **Focus:** C++ syntax, variables, loops, functions, error handling.